 Sensitive data exposure is one of the most common attacks.
-It consists of gaining access, modifying, or stealing data at rest or in transit (transmitted data) that is not protected.
-Such data frequently includes personally identifiable information (PII) such as credentials, health records, credit card numbers, and more.
+It consists of gaining access, modifying, or stealing data that is not protected at rest or in transit (transmitted data).
+Such data frequently includes personally identifiable information (PII) such as credentials, health records, and credit card numbers.
 The lack of encryption is one of how data can end up being exposed.

 Fuzzing is a technique where invalid, random, or unexpected data is used to produce either unexpected states or gain access to hidden features.
 There are multiple types of fuzzing: